National School Lunch Program

 Goal for Physical Activity: Cornerstone High School’s goals are to provide opportunities for every studentto develop the knowledge and skills for specific physical activities, to maintain students’ physical fitness,and to ensure students’ regular participation in physical activities.

 Goal for Other School-Based Activities that Promote Student Wellness: Our primary goal is to provide a positive, safe, and healthy environment that encourages a physically active and healthy lifestyle for students, staff members, parents, and communities associated with Cornerstone Charter School.

 The school meal programs aim to improve the diet and health of school children, help mitigate childhood obesity, model healthy eating to support the development of lifelong healthy eating patterns and support healthy choices while accommodating cultural food preferences and special dietary needs.

-- Describe your standards for all foods and beverages provided, but not sold, to students during the school day:
+e.
+Describe your standards for all foods and beverages provided, but not sold, to students during the

 A celebration that occurs within a given classroom is limited to only those students enrolled in that one classroom.
 Examples of classroom parties are holiday parties and birthday parties that occur in the classroom limited to only those enrolled students.

-- Regulations state that no exempted fundraiser foods or beverages maybe sold in competition with school meals in the food service area during the meal service.
+2. Regulations state that no exempted fundraiser foods or beverages may be sold in competition with school meals in the food service area during the meal service.

 Food and Beverage Marketing in Schools

-- Describe your policies for food and beverage marketing: Vending machines are stocked by Brady Steenhoek.
+a.
+Describe your policies for food and beverage marketing: Vending machines are stocked by Jesenia Parsons.

 III.
 School Wellness Committee